Wayne Bulk Carrier Offering Ships to Get Goods to Consumers - NewsBreak

 Wayne Bulk Carrier Offering Ships to Get Goods to Consumers

-United Bulk Carriers in Wayne is stepping up to do what it can to get goods to consumers, reports Katherine Scott for 6abc.com.
+United Bulk Carriers in Wayne is stepping up to do what it can to get goods to consumers, reports Katherine Scott for 6abc.

 In July, freight forwarders and container consolidators asked about placing their containers on UBC ships, said Amr Mostafa, president and managing director of United Bulk Carrier, located in Wayne since 2001.